ramiy/wordpress-comments-plugin/readme.txt

 == Changelog ==

 = 4.1.0 =
+* Add the ability to control the number of comments displayed per page.
 * Backwards Compatibility: Don't use short arrays syntax, to support sites using older PHP versions.

 = 4.0.4 =